Dino Bravo: Alliance with Earthquake (1989–1991)

-1990
+On November 23 at the 1989 Survivor Series, Bravo teamed with stablemates Greg Valentine and Earthquake and Randy Savage as "The King's Court" to defeat Jim Duggan, Bret Hart, Ronnie Garvin, and Hercules, with Bravo eliminating Garvin during the match.
+In December he began a house show series with WWF Intercontinental Champion Ultimate Warrior, but was unable to win the title.
 The house show series with Ultimate Warrior quickly turned into an outright feud with Jimmy Hart's stable.
-Bravo participated in the 1990 Royal Rumble and was eliminated by the Warrior.
+Bravo participated in the 1990 Royal Rumble and was eliminated by Ultimate Warrior.
 Bravo vowed that Warrior's scheduled title versus title match at WrestleMania VI would not feature the Intercontinental title, as he declared he would be champion by the time of the PPV.
-However, on the February 23rd live special The Main Event III in Detroit, MI, Warrior cleanly pinned him.
+However, at The Main Event III in Detroit, Michigan, Ultimate Warrior cleanly pinned him.
 After the match Earthquake attacked Warrior, leading WWF World Heavyweight Champion Hulk Hogan to come down and make the rescue.
 Bravo then received a shot at WWF Champion Hulk Hogan on the March 10, 1990 episode of WWF Superstars.
-Hogan defeated Bravo in just over three minutes and was in turn attacked by Earthquake, leading Warrior to come down to the ring and make the save.
+Hogan defeated Bravo and was in turn attacked by Earthquake, leading Warrior to come down to the ring and make the save.

-On April 1, 1990 at WrestleMania VI he faced Jim Duggan and was defeated.
-After the match Earthquake entered the ring and attacked Duggan.
-He then entered the tournament to crown a new Intercontinental champion after Warrior vacated the title following WrestleMania, and on May 12, 1990 faced Brutus Beefcake in the quarterfinals.
-The two wrestlers battled to double countout, eliminating both.
-He then entered a brief feud with The Red Rooster, defeating him in a series on house show matches and on the May 21st episode of Prime Time Wrestling.
+On April 1, 1990 at WrestleMania VI, Bravo lost to Jim Duggan.
+After the match, Earthquake entered the ring and attacked Duggan.
+Bravo then entered the tournament to crown a new Intercontinental champion after Ultimate Warrior vacated the title following WrestleMania, and on May 12, 1990 faced Brutus Beefcake in the quarterfinals.
+The two wrestlers battled to a double countout, eliminating both.
+Bravo then entered a brief feud with Red Rooster, defeating him in a series on house show matches and on the May 21st episode of Prime Time Wrestling.